ptrk95/MMM-MusicOnDemand/README.md

 	config: {
 		chromiumPath : "/usr/bin/chromium-browser",  // chromiumPath : null, if you want to use puppeteer browser showCover : true,
-		email : "yourDeezer-email",
+		showBrowser : false,    // change to true if you want to see whats going on in the browser email : "yourDeezer-email",
 		password : "your-Deezer-password",
 	 }
  },
 ```
 Edit email and password to your Deezer credentials.
 The default value of chromiumPath works for Raspberry Pi with Raspbian Stretch.
 Change it to null if you want to use the puppeteer browser (maybe on Mac OS) or to another path with a installed chromium (chrome) version.

+#### The module is now READY and should log you in, which looks similar to the screenshot!
+But you can't control it if you don't send any notifications to it, as described below.

 ## Setup
 ### This explains how to use the module but you can copy paste most of the time